-A liability waiver is signed by each participant that has been reviewed by a local attorney.
-(A sample liability waiver can be found in the Tacklebox, but the standards for effective liability waivers vary from state to state.
-Thus, the form below should be reviewed by a local attorney before your event.
-To learn more, contact the Vice President for Volunteer Operations.)

-A sheet describing in detail the physical activities that participants will be engaged in during the event is prepared and that that activities sheet is signed by each participant in the event.
+- Only boats that are separately insured for liability by their owners will be used for the event and proof of that liability coverage has been provided to the event organizers.
+(We understand that this is not possible in every case, and if that is true for your event, please contact the Vice President for Volunteer Operations before proceeding with the event.) - A liability waiver is signed by each participant that has been reviewed by a local attorney.
+(A sample liability waiver can be found in the online Tacklebox, but the standards for effective liability waivers vary from state to state.
+Thus, the form below should be reviewed by a local attorney before your event.) - A sheet describing in detail the physical activities that participants will be engaged in during the event is prepared and that that activities sheet is signed by each participant in the event.

-If you have complied with the requirements of this checklist, you may proceed with organizing your TUrelated boating event.
+If you have complied with the requirements of this checklist, you may proceed with organizing your TU-related boating event.
 We strongly encourage you to reach out to the Vice President for Volunteer Operations if you have any questions or concerns about the event.